Grey Pitbull: Facts, Pictures, Origin & History

 How the Grey Pitbull Gained Popularity

 As earlier mentioned, American Pitbull Terriers were originally bred in England for bull baiting because of their courage, strength, and tenacity.
-However, when the sport was outlawed in the 1800s, the popularity significantly declined.
+However, when the sport was outlawed in the 1800s, its popularity significantly declined.

 But when these dogs found their way into the United States, they warmed their way into the hearts of dog lovers.
 They were put to work on farms, protecting the owners from other animals and hunting wild game.